Asthma in children

 To replace equipment, you will need a prescription.
 In order for the equipment to be covered by insurance, make sure that you order from a pharmacy or equipment company that has a contract with your child's insurance provider.

-Asthma is not a condition that can be cured.
-With proper treatment for asthma, the goal is to have minimal or no asthma symptoms between flares.
-Children should also have fewer flares that are easier to control.
+Asthma is not a condition that can be cured, but most children and adolescents can gain good control of their asthma.
+With proper treatment for asthma, the goal is to have minimal or no asthma symptoms between flares and reduce the frequency and severity of asthma flares.

-Your child may also have no limits in physical activities.
-When his asthma is effectively managed, he should be able to participate in exercise and sports.
-He should also eventually have fewer absences from school and work and the ability to self-manage asthma to the greatest extent possible.
+Another important goal of asthma treatment is for your child to have no or only minimal limits in physical activities.
+When the asthma is effectively managed, they should be able to participate in exercise and sports.
+In fact, 10% to 20% of U.S. Olympic athletes have asthma and are on various treatment plans to participate in the highest level of sports.
+Children should also eventually have fewer absences from school and work and gain the ability to self-manage asthma to the greatest extent possible.

 You should know that asthma can be fatal, but fortunately this is rare.
 When asthma is the cause of death, it's usually because patients didn't take their medicines properly (when and how they were supposed to), or they didn't get help in time because they didn't take their symptoms seriously.

-At follow-up visits, your doctor or nurse practitioner can also discuss any side effects and your concerns, make sure that the medicines are taken properly, and identify any problems you may have with getting the care you need: insurance coverage, access to appointments, ability to get medicines, organizing the medicine schedule.
+At follow-up visits, your asthma care provider can also discuss any side effects and your concerns, make sure your child is taking their medicines properly, and identify any problems you may have getting the care you need.
+Common hurdles are: insurance coverage, access to appointments, ability to get medicines and organizing the medicine schedule.
 So it's important to keep those follow-up appointments as part of your on-going effort to keep your child healthy.